ds-102/sp24/index.md

 ## Schedule
 [**Jump to current week**](#week-{{ site.current_week }}){: .btn }

-{: .warning }
-The calendar is currently under construction, and is subject to change until this warning has been removed.

 {% for module in site.modules %}
 {{ module }}
 {% endfor %}